sthefanyalaminos/curriculum_html5/README_EN.md

 - Sidebar with rounded corners and its own visual identity;
 - Links to GitHub and LinkedIn;
 - Color palette in shades of burgundy/wine.

+## Authorship
+Developed by Sthefany Alaminos, as an academic activity for the Web Fundamentals course of Systems Analysis and Development - Universidade Presbiteriana Mackenzie.